 BC’s Golden Triangle, Canada

 Aben’s flagship gold project is located in the heart of BC’s Golden Triangle in northwestern British Columbia, Canada.
-The consolidation of three historic claim groups and additional new tenures assembled in July 2016, Aben Resources has acquired 100% interest on the 23,397-hectare property.
+The consolidation of three historic claim groups and additional new tenures assembled in July 2016, Aben Minerals has acquired 100% interest on the 23,397-hectare property.
 Surrounding the project are notable mineral deposits and producing mines including Brucejack, Eskay Creek, Snip, Galore Creek, Copper Canyon, Red Chris, and various others.
 Recent investment in the Golden Triangle has created direct road access to the Forrest Kerr property and power line infrastructure.

 The Golden Triangle region is known for large multi-million-ounce gold deposits.
 Forrest Kerr is located in the heart of the triangle with the Snip and Eskay Creek mines to the south, and Schaft Creek mine to the north.
 Click to enlarge the map.